-4.2 The planning intent for Residential Sector Three is to provide a range of traditional and smaller lot types to allow a wide range of housing choice.
-Consistent with the DCP Planning Intent, these residences will be generally located within 400 metres of a proposed village park which is to be located adjacent to the sector (to the west).
+4.2 The planning intent for Residential Sector One is to provide a range of traditional and smaller lot types to allow a wide range of housing choice.
+Consistent with the DCP Planning Intent, these residences will be focused on a centrally located village park with most being located within 400 metres of that park.